List of first overall NFL draft picks

 The NFL draft is an annual sports draft in which National Football League (NFL) teams select newly eligible players for their rosters.
 To be eligible for the NFL draft, a player must be at least three years removed from high school.
-While the regulations do not explicitly require collegiate attendance, players must either exhaust their college eligibility or seek a special exemption from the league.
+While the regulations have to explicitly need collegiate attendance, players must either exhaust their college eligibility or seek a special exemption from the league.
 Each NFL franchise seeks to add new players through the draft as it is the league's most common source of player recruitment.
 Each team is assigned a position in the drafting order based on the reverse of its record from the previous year.
 The team with the worst record selects first, followed by the team with the second-worst record, and so forth.
 Teams also have the option to trade with another team to move up to a better draft position.
 Teams that did not make the playoffs are ordered by their regular-season record, with any remaining ties broken by strength of schedule.
 Playoff participants are sequenced after non-playoff teams, based on their round of elimination (wild card, division, conference, and Super Bowl).